VnikithaR/SFS_AI_BOT/README.md

 # **SFS InfoBot**

-A chatbot application integrated with **Rasa** for NLP and **MongoDB** for dynamic data management.
-The bot is designed to assist users with college-related information, such as courses, events, alumni achievements, and more.
+A web-based chatbot application powered by **Rasa** for NLP and **MongoDB** for data-driven responses.
+It helps students, faculty, and visitors access comprehensive college-related information such as courses, events, facilities, alumni updates, and more through a conversational interface.

 ---